LeeChang-Soo/Algorithmic_Bitcoin_Trading/README.md

 When researching how to best backtest my algorithm, I found a number of options for backtesting stock trading strategies such as [Quantopian](https://www.quantopian.com/posts/new-feature-comprehensive-backtest-analysis) and [PyAlgoTrade](https://pypi.python.org/pypi/PyAlgoTrade).
 However, I could not find a suitable option for backtesting Bitcoin trading strategies against historic Bitcoin prices.
 For this reason, I created a simple function to backtest my algorithm.

 Aptly named “ema_backtest,” the function I created permits the user to set the duration for the EMA short and long windows, the backtest start date, the size of the portfolio in Bitcoins and $USD at the start of trading, whether to trade on margin, the maximum trade (e.g., 10 Bitcoins), and whether to print verbose output for subsequent analysis.
-After the user’s preferences are entered, the backtesting module, trains several regression models on historic Bitcoin data starting in 2013 up to the day before backtesting.
+After the user’s preferences are entered, the backtesting module trains several regression models on historic Bitcoin data starting in 2013 up to the day before backtesting.
 Each iteration in the function’s main loop represents a day of trading, and for each day, the algorithm must decide to buy, sell, or hold.
 Predictive models are re-trained each day thereby adding an additional row of data to the training data as each day passes in an effort to increase prediction accuracy.
-The user’s portfolio is updated after every trade, and transactions fees are deducted in accordance the fees on the largest Bitcoin exchange, [GDAX](https://www.gdax.com/).
+The user’s portfolio is updated after every trade, and transactions fees are deducted in accordance with the fees on the largest Bitcoin exchange, [GDAX](https://www.gdax.com/).

 At the end of the backtesting, a scorecard is printed to the screen, and several DataFrames are returned for subsequent analysis and display.
 On average, the results generated from backtesting my algorithm have been exponentially better than simple buy-and-hold investing.
-Giving myself massive starting capital, and free reign to trade on margin produced returns more than 40 times better than buy-and-hold, and slightly more realistic starting values produced return 10 times greater than buy-and-hold.
+Giving myself massive starting capital, and free reign to trade on margin produced returns more than 40 times better than buy-and-hold, and slightly more realistic starting values produced returns 10 times greater than buy-and-hold.
 If starting with $10,000 USD and 1 Bitcoin, far more realistic values for most novice traders, the results were more than 3.5 times better than buy-and-hold investing.

 ##### Figure 14.
 Sample Scorecard